 Disability Studies Courses

-DST:1200 Disability and Inclusion in Film and Writing Around the World3 s.h.
+DST:1200 Disabilities and Inclusion in Writing and Film Around the World 3 s.h.

 Influence of social issues (e.g., diversity, equity) on human services; values, beliefs, lifestyles, and attitudes of individuals and diverse groups found in a pluralistic society; recognition of dehumanizing biases and their impact on interpersonal relations; translation of knowledge of culture into attitudes, skills, and techniques that result in favorable experiences for human services consumers; recognition of ways in which dehumanizing biases may be reflected in everyday encounters and understanding how these interactions may influence populations served by human service practitioners.